zackfeldstein/suse-ai-fleet/README.md

 1. Navigate to "Continuous Delivery" → "Git Repos"
 2. Click on your newly added repository
 3. Monitor the deployment status of each bundle
+4. Note that the bundles will deploy in the proper order:
+   - First, the suse-ai-setup bundle (namespace and registry secret)
+   - Then, the GPU operator and suse-ai applications

 ## Troubleshooting